The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 Option 1: Masirah Island

-- Day 12-13: Relax in Masirah Island’s beautiful stretch of white sandy beaches.
+• Day 12-13: Relax in Masirah Island’s beautiful stretch of white sand beaches.
 Enjoy turtle-watching, kite-surfing, fishing, and more.

 Option 2: Salalah